pyfiasco/pyfiasco.github.io/docs/Python/Basic/13장 Calendars_Clocks.md

 1. TOC
 {:toc}

-- 13. Calendars and Clocks.
-   - Leap Year
-   - The datetime Module
-   - Using the time Module
-   - Read and Write Dates and Times
-   - All the Conversions
-   - Alternative Modules
-   - Coming Up
-   - Things to Do

 <!-- Programmers devote a surprising amount of effort to dates and times.
 Let’s talk about

 some of the problems they encounter and then get to some best practices and tricks